-Laser cutting glass is a seemingly impossible task because of the fragile and reflective properties of it.
+Laser cutting glass is a seemingly impossible task because of its fragile and reflective properties.
 However, laser cutters can cut glass.

 The reflectiveness of glass poses requirements to the power of your laser cutting equipment.
 Also, the cutter must have a cooling system.
 Only then can the machine operator have full control over the direction of the fracture at every step, resulting in a good finish.